-The University’s Degree Apprenticeship Steering Group is responsible for managing the portfolio of Degree Apprenticeships, ensuring proposals for new DAs fit with the University’s DA strategy.
+The University’s Apprenticeship Steering Group is responsible for managing the portfolio of Apprenticeships, ensuring proposals for new Apprenticeships fit with the University’s Apprenticeship strategy.

 - The AiP is submitted to the Steering Group, having been signed off by the Head of School and College Director of Education, in agreement with the Head of College.

 - Assuming the AiP is approved by Steering Group, the full programme paperwork can then be developed and the programme can be promoted to employers.
-This paperwork will either be the new programme proposal (the standalone new programme proposal) or an exceptional programme modification.
+This paperwork will be either the (standalone) new programme proposal or an exceptional programme modification.

-- The paperwork will then be re-submitted to the Degree Apprenticeship Steering Group (rather than UQAC) for final approval.
+- The paperwork will then be re-submitted to the Steering Group (rather than UQAC) for final approval.